twidi/django-decorator-include/README.rst

 Include Django URL patterns with decorators.

-Maintened by Twidi, on https://github.com/twidi/django-decorator-include based on the  original work from Jeff Kistler on https://github.com/jeffkistler/django-decorator-include
+Maintained by Twidi, on https://github.com/twidi/django-decorator-include based on the  original work from Jeff Kistler on https://github.com/jeffkistler/django-decorator-include